Message Strategy Explained

 Under each supporting statements, you can drill down into as much detail as needed to provide a platform for marketing communications.
 Use of an outline format will make it easy for writers and other communicators to take full advantage of your message strategy.

-Repeating your message strategy over and over is the most important factor in successful marketing.
+Repeating your positioning statement over and over is the most important factor in successful marketing.
 Remember you’ll get tired of your message strategy long before your target audience may even listen to it or notice it.
 Repetition is how you own a position, and your message strategy should remain unchanged for at least 18 months, and ideally longer, much longer.

 Let’s Get Started